 Celebrating the winter solstice goes back 5,000 years.
-Join the Trustees to light up the night with a Solstice stroll and celebration at Ward Reservation.
+Join us as we light up the night with a Solstice stroll and celebration at Ward Reservation.
 Participants will meet in the parking lot for a guided candlelit walk through the woods that will include presented passages from the story "The Shortest Day" by Wendy Pfeffer.

 Come hike at Ward Reservation with The Trustees.
-This guided hike on the Ward Reservation Blue Trail will offer scenic vistas of Boston and the unusual solstice stones arrangement at the top of Holt Hill, as well as panoramic skyline views from a large clearing at Elephant Rock at Boston Hill.
-Your knowledgeable guides can answer questions about the history of the property and its surrounding habitats.
+Families with school-aged children are invited to join The Trustees in the great outdoors on this 2 mile hike at Ward Reservation.
+This guided hike on the property's Yellow and Blue Trails will offer scenic vistas of Boston and the unusual solstice stones arrangement at the top of Holt Hill, as well as a bog habitat and carnivorous plants!

 - 1 of 10

 - next ›